 What time is it in Cuba?

 Officially the time in Cuba is GMT – 5.
-But since Cuba also applies daylight saving and is not very good in synchronising its systems nor at communicating, in March and November time is an even more fluid concept than normal.
+But since Cuba also applies daylight saving and is not very good in synchronizing its systems nor at communicating, in March and November time is an, even more, fluid concept than normal.

 Automatic time setting in Cuba: